AmitShirazi1/DataLab_project/README.md

 - **Personality Test Simulation**: 120-question assessment based on the OCEAN model, with graphical and textual results.
 - **AI-Based Evaluation**: Uses the Gemini API to assess answer quality and job-question relevance.
 - **Data-Driven Question Selection**: Heuristic scoring for optimal job-question matching.

+## Project Structure
+The root directory contains the following files and folders:

+### File Descriptions
+- **`data/`**: Contains all datasets, including collected and created ones.
+- **`requirements/`**: Contains dependency files:
+  - `app_requirements.txt`: Requirements for running the app as a user.
+  - `requirements.txt`: Requirements for running all project files as a developer.
+- **`answer_questions.ipynb`**: Uses Gemini API to simulate user responses to interview questions, evaluates the model, and compares predicted scores to Gemini’s true labels.
+- **`calculate_heuristic_score.py`**: Computes topics-skills similarity scores for each question-job pair.
+- **`consts.py`**: Stores constant values used throughout the project.
+- **`evaluate_answers.ipynb`**: Uses a different version of Gemini to evaluate user answers, providing scores and feedback.
+- **`home_page_app.py`**: The main homepage application that links to the job simulator and personality test apps.
+- **`job_interview_simulator_app.py`**: Implements the job interview simulator, guiding users through job selection, answering interview questions, and receiving feedback.
+- **`personality_test_app.py`**: Implements the personality test simulator, presenting users with 120 personality questions and generating a graphical and textual personality assessment.
+- **`personality_test_nb.py`**: Provides an example personality test.
+- **`scraping_websites.py`**: Scrapes LeetCode for interview questions, including attributes like topics and acceptance rates.
+- **`select_interview_questions.ipynb`**: Processes datasets by filling missing values using Gemini API, calculating heuristic scores, and selecting the top 20 question-job pairs.
+- **`unify_datasets.ipynb`**: Merges collected datasets into three unified datasets: job postings, coding questions with solutions, and open questions.
+- **`visualizations.ipynb`**: Conducts exploratory data analysis (EDA) and visualizes the datasets.
+- **`visualize_similarities&heuristics.ipynb`**: Visualizes and analyzes heuristic scores, exploring transformations for better distribution and representation.

 ## Installation
 ### Prerequisites